Israa-Idris/Churn-Analysis-in-R/README.md

 ```
 ![](churn_monthly_charge.png)

+slightly higher concentration of churners in the higher monthly charge ranges.

 ### 7. Create a Histogram for Tenure and Churn
-I will ll use facet_wrap() to create two histograms: one for customers who churned and one for those who didn’t, making it easier to compare the distributions.
+I will ll use facet_wrap() to create two histograms one for customers who churned and one for those who didn’t, making it easier to compare the distributions.

 ```r
 # Create a histogram for tenure by Churn
 ggplot(data, aes(x = tenure, fill = Churn)) +